smd-369/My_Linux_Journey/linux_command_reference.md

 **Use Cases:**
 - Not available in WSL; will fail with systemd error.

-  **Command**
-`ps aux`
+### `ps aux`

 **Description**
-Displays detailed information about all running processes, including the user, CPU and memory usage, and the command that started each process.
+- Displays detailed information about all running processes, including the user, CPU and memory usage, and the command that started each process.

 **Use Cases**
-Monitor system performance, identify resource-heavy processes, or troubleshoot unresponsive applications.
+- Monitor system performance, identify resource-heavy processes, or troubleshoot unresponsive applications.

 ---